Marco-Di-Tullio/Fermionic.py/README.md

 # Fermionic operators

 This programs numerically defines fermionic operators through a sparse matrix representation.
-The original intention is to estimate fermionic operators in a given state, but it can serve for a variety of problems.
+The class State() gives access to several properties of a given state, such as the one body matrix and the one body entropy.
-The only input the program needs is the dimension, and the corresponding one and two body fermionic operators will be automatically defined.
+The only input the program needs is the dimension, and the corresponding one body fermionic operators will be automatically defined.
+The you can define states in the base of posible states of the specified dimension, and calculate some of its properties.

 ![](/images/quantuminfo.png)